parse-community/docs/_includes/dotnet/analytics.md

 ParseAnalytics.TrackAppOpenedAsync();
 ```

-Graphs and breakdowns of your statistics are accessible from your app's Dashboard.

-Further analytics are available around push notification delivery and open rates.
-Take a look at the [Tracking Pushes and App Opens subsection]({{ site.baseUrl }}/push_guide#receiving-tracking/.NET) of our Push Guide for more detailed information on handling remote notification payloads and push-related callbacks.

 ## Custom Analytics

 `ParseAnalytics` also allows you to track free-form events, with a handful of `string` keys and values.
 These extra dimensions allow segmentation of your custom events via your app's Dashboard.